 Step 2.
 Export the Calibrated Material Model Parameters

 Step 3.
-Combined the Calibrated Material Models into a Temperature-Dependent Model
+Combine the Calibrated Material Models into a Temperature-Dependent Model

 The exported material model parameter files can be combined into a single temperature-dependent material model by: